Perspective | Why this Champions League final represents a huge step forward for U.S. men’s soccer

 Adams, 22, came close to reaching the final last year, falling one step short.

 Others this season played key roles on championship clubs in modest leagues, such as 20-year-old attacker Brenden Aaronson with Austria’s RB Salzburg.
-Strong performances at smaller club begets moves to bigger clubs in bigger leagues.
+Strong performances at smaller club beget moves to bigger clubs in bigger leagues.
 It’s the way soccer works.

 U.S. men’s players have been finding work in Europe for decades, and the current count is more than 120.
 “But having them in Champions League teams, that’s a little bit different,” said Jurgen Klinsmann, the former German superstar who coached the U.S. national team from 2011 to 2016.

-“The créme de la créme of world football is the Champions League, and now having two players in the final actually on the team sheets, that’s a big deal and that makes all of us really happy,” said Klinsmann, a longtime Southern California resident.
+“The créme de la créme of world football is the Champions League, and now having two players in the final actually on the team sheets, that’s a big deal, and that makes all of us really happy,” said Klinsmann, a longtime Southern California resident.

-During his tenure, Klinsmann was a proponent of pushing young Americans with high skill levels to Europe, and in particular, to major clubs, where they would raise their game by facing greater challenges and competition for playing time than in MLS.
+During his tenure, Klinsmann was a proponent of pushing young Americans with high skill levels to Europe and in particular to major clubs, where they would raise their game by facing greater challenges and competition for playing time than in MLS.
 That, of course, did not sit well with owners in the domestic circuit.

 The reality, though, is the best soccer is played in the major leagues of Europe.
-And as American talent develops here, the natural destination is the Europe’s power five: Premier League, Germany’s Bundesliga, Spain’s La Liga, Italy’s Serie A and French Ligue 1.
+And as American talent develops here, the natural destination is Europe’s power five: Premier League, Germany’s Bundesliga, Spain’s La Liga, Italy’s Serie A and French Ligue 1.

-The ascent of Pulisic and Steffen, Klinsmann said: “Shows all the American kids, wherever they are and whatever league they play in, there is a path to the biggest teams in the world.
+The ascent of Pulisic and Steffen, Klinsmann said, “shows all the American kids, wherever they are and whatever league they play in, there is a path to the biggest teams in the world.
 There is a possibility.
 It proves there is so much talent in the United States.
 There are so many kids who have the qualities.”

-Pulisic and Steffen took different paths, though both began in Pennsylvania towns 60 miles apart.
+Pulisic and Steffen took different paths, though they began in Pennsylvania towns 60 miles apart.
 Pulisic signed overseas at age 16, nurtured by Borussia Dortmund before being sold to Chelsea for $73 million in 2019.

 Steffen played at the University of Maryland for two years, didn’t pan out in Germany, starred for the Columbus Crew, then signed with Manchester City.
 To gain playing time last season, he went on loan to Germany’s Fortuna Düsseldorf before deciding to accept a backup role in England this season.